 You probably don't need an expert to tell you relationships take hard work and evolve.
 Financial planning, budgeting, and saving take work too, even if they're established at a different pace compared to emotional investments.
 As our survey found, millennials were often the fastest to establish combined finances in a relationship but were also more likely than older generations to regret merging their assets.
 According to our study, roughly 1 in 10 married couples didn't share any of their finances at all.

 Wherever you're at in your financial journey, let CreditLoan help guide you through some of the most challenging money matters.
 We're dedicated to providing practical tools and clear information to help people understand everyday financial issues better than ever.
-Whether you're thinking about building a more successful budget, establishing joint accounts, or buying your first home, CreditLoan.com has the advice you need from experts you can trust.
+Whether you're thinking about building a more successful budget, establishing joint accounts, getting a loan on bad credit, or buying your first home, CreditLoan.com has the advice you need from experts you can trust.

 We surveyed 1,012 people in the U.S. who were either in a relationship or married.
 A participant who identified as engaged was considered to be in a relationship since they were not yet married.
 They were recruited from Amazon's Mechanical Turk.
 Sixty-four percent of participants identified as female, 36 percent as male, and less than 1 percent did not identify with either gender.
 Participants ranged in age from 18 to 80, with a mean of 37 and a standard deviation of 11.35.